 Leftover cheesecake will last up to 5 days in the fridge.

-This also freezes beautifully.
+This also freezes beautifully tightly covered for up to 6 months.
 I suggest slicing the remaining cheesecake before freezing, so that when you thaw, you can thaw out individual slices at a time.
 Frozen cheesecake slices thaw quickly in the fridge.

 San Sebastian Cheesecake